Law Tsz Chun

-Law Tsz Chun (羅梓駿; born 2 March 1997) is a Hong Kong professional footballer who currently plays for Hong Kong Premier League club Kitchee.
+Law Tsz Chun (羅梓駿; born 2 March 1997) is a Hong Kong professional footballer who currently plays as a full-back for Hong Kong Premier League club Sha Tin.

 Club career

-Law joined the Kitchee academy in May 2008 and trained there until July 2015 when was signed to a professional contract.
-He made his debut 28 October 2015 in a Sapling Cup match against Yuen Long.
+Law joined the Kitchee academy in May 2008 and trained there until July 2015 when he signed a professional contract.
+On 28 October 2015, he made his debut in a Sapling Cup match against Yuen Long.

 In July 2017, Law joined Dreams FC on loan in search of more first team football.
 In December, he was named on the 40 man preliminary squad for the 2018 Guangdong–Hong Kong Cup but did not make the final squad.

+On 30 June 2026, Law left Kitchee after 18 years at the club.

+On 8 August 2026, Law joined newly-promoted Sha Tin.

 International career

 On 10 September 2019, Law made his senior international debut for Hong Kong in the World Cup qualifiers against Iran.

 On 26 December 2023, Law was named in Hong Kong's squad for the 2023 AFC Asian Cup.